Min1123/Fedora_Misc/star64_fedora42.md

 # Overview
 --------
-Short instructions for making a Fedora 42 disk image that can boot a serial console on a Star64 board from Pine64 from the Generic Server disk image
+Short instructions for making a Fedora 42 disk image that can boot a serial console on a Star64 board from Pine64 from the Generic Server disk image.

-Star64 has firmware blobs for
+Star64 has firmware blobs for its bootloader, and these need to be in the partition table as GPT to be detected and to allow the system to boot.
+These need to go at the beginning, so that the root partition is the last partition, so that the root partition can be resized after first boot.

 # Images Needed